2kunal6/airflow_tutorial/README.md

 ## Creating a basic DAG

-- To create a dag we just need to define a dag inside a python file along with a task.
+- To create a basic dag we just need to define the dag (using a constructor) inside a python file along with a task.
 A sample code is provided in src/dags/basic_dag.py
 - To view and run this dag, we just need to copy this python code in the Airflow server's dags folder.
   - Ex: To make it available in our local Airflow installation, just copy it into the dags folder of the local installation.
 ```
 cp src/dags/basic_dag.py <airflow-local-installation>/dags
 ```
 - After copying, the dag should be visible in the Airflow homepage at http://localhost:8080/home
-- Ideally, the dag should be visible momentarily or after a few minutes of delay, but if it takes longer than that, then we can simply restart the Airflow docker service to view it immediately.
+- Ideally, the dag should be visible momentarily or after a few minutes, but if it takes longer than that simply restart the Airflow docker service to view it immediately.
 - Once the dag is visible in the homepage, we can run it by clicking on the "Pause" button in the Actions column.

 ![A_basic_dag](https://github.com/2kunal6/airflow_tutorial/assets/12296594/f8e4294f-6d82-4bb7-a5b0-54880a1b2b8a)